 - Methodical Approach

 - Model-based Approach

 - Standard Compliant Approach

-Selection of test Approaches is based on factors as below,
+The selection of test Approaches is based on the factors below,

-- Experience of resources in proposed tools and techniques.
+- Experience with resources in proposed tools and techniques.

 - External and Internal regulations of the development process

 - Nature of the product and the domain

 - Risk of product and Risk of failure for the company.